TheOdinProject/curriculum/advanced_html_css/responsive_design/media_queries.md

 }
 ~~~

-This is not necessary but it *does* point toward another very useful capability of media queries: **changing styles based on the media type**.
+This is not necessary, but it *does* point toward another very useful capability of media queries: changing styles based on the media type.
 Everything we've covered so far has been specifically intended for viewing on some kind of screen so specifying `screen` is redundant.
 However, it is possible to create a different set of styles for your website when it is sent to your printer or viewed in print-preview mode by using the `print` keyword.

 ~~~css
 @media print {